kontera-technologies/Backbone.GoogleChart/README.md

 Google Charts support for your Backbone app.

 ## What?
-`Backbone.GoogleChart` is basically a `Backbone.View` that wraps the Google Chart API
+`Backbone.GoogleChart` is basically a `Backbone.View` that wraps the GoogleChart API in a "backbone" style

 ## Dependencies
 - [Backbone.js](http://backbonejs.org/)